ppy/osu-wiki/news/2022-09-27-changes-to-osu-taiko-sr-and-pp.md

 ### Globally applied changes

-The final step of performance points calculation involves applying a simple multiplier to the calculated value, which consists of both difficulty and accuracy performance points.
+The final step of performance points calculation involves applying a simple multiplier to the calculated value, which allows for simple balancing changes between different types of scores.

-This allows for simple balancing changes between different types of scores.
 To begin with, we have made the following changes:

 - The Hidden multiplier has been decreased from **1.10x** to **1.075x**, as a further bonus was placed in difficulty pp, rather than globally.
 - Easy now applies a **0.975x** multiplier to help address its problematic nature, especially when paired with Double Time.